 You can choose from many good credit counseling agencies.
 You should insist on dealing with an agency that offers all the services you may need.

 Licensed professional credit counselors educate through individual counseling – in person or by phone or Internet.
 They prefer to do it in person, to be sure that they understand the client and communicate what the client really needs.
 However, the client’s location or cost pressures can make phone or Internet counseling the only feasible way to go.

 Credit counseling agencies also educate through books, seminars, and a wide variety of courses and on-line tools.
 Many of these are available free on the Internet, and can help greatly to get your finances in order by yourself.

-However, many people have a difficult time identifying their financial problem areas, and therefore struggle to find ways to fix them.
-Credit and debt counseling will help you visualize what needs to change, and help you develop a plan to get back on track.
+Many people have difficult time identifying their financial problem areas, and therefore struggle to find ways to fix them.
+Credit and debt counseling can help you visualize what needs to change, and help you develop a plan to get back on track.
 Credit and debt counseling services focus not only on the problem at hand, but also on prevention of future problems.

-With the help of counseling, you may find ways to repay your debts through careful money management and budgeting, or though using the agency’s debt consolidation service.
-This will preserve or even enhance your credit rating.
+With the help of counseling, you may find ways to repay your debts through careful money management and budgeting, or through using the agency’s debt consolidation service.
+This can preserve or even enhance your credit rating.